-How to ask for a pay rise can feel like an awkward thing to navigate.
-Talking about money is not something many people are usually accustomed to, but when it comes to your career, having conversations about your salary is an important thing to get comfortable with.
+Knowing how to ask for a pay rise can feel like an awkward thing to navigate.
+Talking about money is not something many people are usually accustomed to, but when it comes to your career, knowing how to approach your boss for a raise is an important thing to get comfortable with.

 Of course, in difficult economic times such as now, companies aren't always in the best position to offer a raise, but you shouldn't let that stop you from asking altogether.
 Rather, it's about assessing the situation of your employer and taking it from there.